Icesito68/Port-Windows-11-Lge-devices/guide/English/NEW1-partition.md

 ### Notes
 > [!WARNING]
 > All your data will be erased!
-Back up now if needed.
+Back up any data now if needed!
 >
 > Do not run the same command twice unless specified.
 >